 Where to Stay

-- Jovitas Hostel – Calle 4 #5 – 43, barrio San Antonio.
-A unique benefit to staying at this hostel are the weekly group salsa lessons.
+Jovitas Hostel – Calle 4 #5 – 43, Barrio San Antonio.
+A unique benefit to staying at this hostel is the weekly group salsa lessons.
 You'll enjoy the Cali nightlife more if you learn the basics of this Latin dance.

-- Casa Toscano – Calle 4 Norte #1N – 41, Barrio Centenario.
+Casa Toscano – Calle 4 Norte #1N – 41, Barrio Centenario.
 Private rooms with baths and kitchenettes start around 80,000 pesos ($45) per night.
-Breakfast is included, the wi-fi is strong throughout the hotel, the staff are friendly, and overnight guests are allowed, which is not often the case with hostels.
+Breakfast is included, the wi-fi is reliable throughout the hotel, the staff is friendly, and overnight guests are allowed, which is not often the case with hostels.

 Short Term Housing